 Zika is a mosquito-borne disease caused by Zika virus that is mainly transmitted to humans through the bite of an infected Aedes mosquito which is the same type of mosquito that spreads dengue, chikungunya and yellow fever.

 Most Zika is asymptomatic.
-For patients with symptoms, they commonly present with skin rash, fever, conjunctivitis, muscle or joint pain and general malaise.
+For patients with symptoms, they commonly present with skin rash, fever, conjunctivitis, muscle and joint pain, malaise and headache.
 The incubation period of Zika virus infection ranges from 3 – 14 days.
-These symptoms are usually mild and last for a few days.
+These symptoms are usually mild and last for days.
 The current major concern is the association with adverse pregnancy outcome (microcephaly) and neurological and autoimmune complications such as Guillain-Barré syndrome (GBS).
 The World Health Organization has concluded that Zika during pregnancy is a cause of congenital brain abnormalities, including microcephaly, and that Zika virus is a trigger of GBS.

 Apart from GBS, acute disseminated encephalomyelitis (a disease of the central nervous system) was found to be one of the neurologic manifestations possibly resulted from Zika.

 Zika virus is mainly transmitted to humans through the bite of an infected Aedes mosquito.
 Aedes aegypti, which is currently not found in Hong Kong, is considered the most important vector for Zika virus transmission to humans.
 Other Aedes mosquito species such as Aedes albopictus which is commonly found in Hong Kong are also considered as potential vectors.

 Zika virus has also been found in human semen and transmission by sexual contact has been confirmed.
 Sexual transmission of Zika virus between men who have sex with men has been documented in the literature.
 Other modes of transmission such as blood transfusion and perinatal transmission are possible.

 Once a person has been infected, he or she will be likely to be protected from future infections.